Growing food and allowing planters in residential boulevard gardens

 In 2023, City Council passed amendments to the Use and Care of Roads By-law (By-law No. 2003-498) to allow the owner, and tenants, of land zoned residential to undertake gardening projects in the boulevard abutting their property.
 At that time, the by-law provisions stated that plants intended in whole or in part for consumption (food) were not permitted, but staff had committed to further review.
 Staff were also directed to review the matter of allowing planter boxes in boulevard gardens.

-• Allow the placement of stationary raised garden beds under certain conditions
+• Stationary raised garden beds are allowed under certain conditions

-• Allow the placement of moveable containers under certain conditions
+• Moveable containers are allowed under certain conditions

-• Allow plant supports to be used seasonally under certain conditions
+• Plant supports are allowed under certain conditions

 • Report carried by the Public Works and Infrastructure Committee